hemathens/funny-toggles/README.md

 ---

-> Crafted with ❤️ by Hemajit Patel (hemathens) to delight and inspire.
+> Crafted with ❤️ by Hem Ajit Patel to delight and inspire.
 Enjoy toggling!